NeoUmbreon/nix/README.md

 Now you can use:

-`nr` rebuilds main config with nyx
+`nrs` rebuilds main config with nh

 `hm` rebuilds home-manager config